-There are many lighting styles, each with different considerations for people with vision loss.
+There are many lighting styles, each with different considerations for people impacted by blindness.

 For example, many hotel reception desks and bank counters use overhead spotlights directly above the counter area to aid with reading and writing.
-This benefits many people with vision loss who still have some usable vision.
+This benefits many people impacted by blindness who still have some usable vision.
 Note that these lights need to be positioned so that users don’t create shadows on their own work surfaces.

 An office area with a general lighting level of about 500 lux would benefit from task lighting from adjustable desk lamps providing illumination levels from 1,000 to 1,500 lux.
 However, the same desk lamps used in an area with a lower general illumination level of 50 lux will create eye adaptation problems, because the light contrast between the general light level and the workstation is too great.

 Where task lighting is provided close to the user, fluorescent lighting in the form of CFLs is a safe option that doesn’t generate the heat of incandescent or halogen illumination.